What does it mean to be a trustee?

 Depending on the size of the charity, trustees will usually meet formally four to eight times a year.
 Between meetings, you’ll be expected to read papers and keep up-to-date with what’s going on in the organisation.
 You may take on other commitments such as overseeing specific projects or areas of work.

 Finding a trustee role

 - Do-It.org, the national volunteering database, often lists trustee vacancies

-- The Trustee Bank, where members of the charity representative body NCVO list their vacancies.
+- Trustee Bank, where members of the charity representative body NCVO members list their vacancies.

-- You could directly approach an organisation you know or admire and express your interest in trusteeship.
+- You could directly approach an organisation you know and express your interest in becoming a trustee.

 - You could register with a trustee recruitment agency, such as Trustees Unlimited.

-- If your employer might be willing to support you to become a trustee – and there are lots of skills development benefits to trusteeship – you can join the Step on Board Open Programme, a training and matching service that will help you secure a trustee role in line with your skills, motivations and interests.
+- If your employer might be willing to support you to become a trustee – and there are lots of skills development benefits to trusteeship – you can join the Step on Board Open Programme.
+This is a training and matching service that will help you secure a trustee role in line with your skills, motivations and interests.